Discover what you are naturally good at

 You probably know people like this already: unassuming but always delivering; observant without being nosy; Noticing things as they happen around them and seeing how they can be improved and how to make the best of a situation is important to a person with an ISTP personality.

-ISTP Personality Traits and Key Characteristics
+ISTP Key Traits and Characteristics

 ISTPs can be both introverts and sometimes, even considered extroverts depending on where they feel most comfortable in social settings – but if we’re talking about their work ethic, you would be hard-pressed to find anyone more committed than an ISTP.